Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ## Institutional Review Board

 An IRB is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
 If you are conducting education research with human participants you will most likely have some interaction with and oversight from one or more IRBs.
-IRBs exist at institutions that conduct research, including universities, school districts, state agencies, or research institutions, and in some industries such as clinical research, even for-profit IRBs are available for hire [@emanuel_should_2006].
-Even within institutions there can be more than one IRB (e.g., a medical review board and a behavior science review board) [@duru_institutional_2023].
+IRBs exist at institutions where research is conducted, including universities, school districts, state agencies, or research institutions, and in some industries such as clinical research, even for-profit IRBs are available for hire [@emanuel_should_2006].
+Even within institutions there can be more than one IRB (e.g., a medical review board and a behavioral science review board) [@duru_institutional_2023].
 Before reviewing potential requirements, let's review the history of this administrative body.

 ### Background